Washington's 7th legislative district

 Washington's 7th legislative district is one of 49 districts in Washington for representation in the state legislature.
 The district is in the extreme northeast of the state and borders Canada's British Columbia on the north and Idaho on the east.
-It includes all of Douglas, Ferry, Okanogan, Pend Orielle, and Stevens counties, along with portions of Grant and Spokane counties.
+It includes all of Ferry, Okanogan, Pend Orielle, and Stevens counties, along with portions of Chelan, Douglas and Spokane counties.
 An earlier redistricting proposal from 2021 would have divided Okanogan County between the 7th and 13th districts.
+The district was most recently redrawn by court order in the 2024 case Soto Palmer v.
+Hobbs.

 The largely rural district is represented by Shelly Short in the state senate and state representatives Andrew Engell (R-pos.
 1) and Hunter Abell (R-pos.
 2).